wp-plugins/si-contact-form/trunk/readme.txt

 --------
  * Super easy customizable Options from Admin settings page.
  * Multi-Form feature that allows you to have as many different forms as you need.
- * Optional extra fields of any type: text, textarea, checkbox, radio, select, attachment, date, time, fieldset(box).
+ * Optional extra fields of any type: text, textarea, checkbox, radio, select, attachment, date, time, hidden, password, fieldset(box).
  * File attachments are supported, see here for details: http://wordpress.org/support/topic/416371
  * Backup/restore tool.
 You can backup/restore all your forms or single forms and settings.
  * Easy to hide subject and message fields for use as a newsletter signup.